owuzan/react-native-mention-hashtag/README.md

 ### Usage

-This package provides two components named MentionHashtagText and MentionHashtagProvider.
-The provider component provides necessary properties such as onMentionPress and onHashtagPress, and these properties are passed to all MentionHashtagText components.
-However, the provider component is optional, and the MentionHashtagText component can be used directly without any component.
+This package provides two components named `MentionHashtagText` and `MentionHashtagProvider`.
+The provider component provides necessary properties such as onMentionPress and onHashtagPress, and these properties are passed to all `MentionHashtagText` components.
+However, the provider component is optional, and the `MentionHashtagText` component can be used directly without any component.

 ```tsx
 import React from "react";